SkinnyRat/MBED/README.md

 <img src="https://cloud.githubusercontent.com/assets/13679090/16360731/95350fc8-3ba3-11e6-88b5-1446c8ebb7c9.JPG" width="480px">

-This smart-fan is primarily controlled by the remote-controller, and the A/C buttons increase/decrease the % of time (out of 10 minutes) that the fan is switched on, while the B button turns the fan on/off completely.
+This smart-fan is primarily controlled by the remote-controller, and the A/C buttons increase/decrease the % of time (out of each 10 minute cycle) that the fan is switched on, while the B button turns the fan on/off completely.
 The power button indicates the number of entries logged in the SD-card, while the other buttons are not currently used.

 The remote-controller patterns are matched against the temperature & humidity measured by the RHT03 sensor, and the smart-fan will then average out the % of time the fan is switched on based on the remote-controller patterns saved in each temperature & humidity interval.
 A possible addition for v3 of this smart-fan could be a light sensor as well.